MimiOnuoha/Philosophy-of-Data/README.md

       - Or come up with your own version!
       - Scraping from Spotify every song you've listened to
     - Examples of active collection by hand:
-      - Writing down everything you eat / how many cigarettes you smoke / etc etc
+      - Documenting everything you eat / noting where and how many cigarettes you smoke / etc etc
       - Taking a picture of each person you talk to
-      - Journaling around a very specific topic.
+      - Regular journaling around a very specific, quantifiable, topic

+  Feel free to come up with your own methods!

 **Week Nine: October 31**
 *Surveillance*